nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**Preconditions**

+1. Addressbook should have at least one user with tags

+**Guarantees**

+1. All users with specified tag to be renamed will be renamed

+**MSS**

+1. User enters rename tag command
+2. User specifies which tag to be renamed and what it should be renamed into
+3. Addressbook confirms tags have been renamed.

+> Use case ends

+**Extensions**

+2a.
+Addressbook has no users with such specified tags

+> Addressbook notifies the user that there are no such users Use case ends

+3a.
+Tag names to be renamed into contain invalid characters

+> Addressbook notifies the user that the tag names contain invalid characters User case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.